-Type e of Offence Dates/Term of Sentence 1. e or orience Dates, reminer contents (e) I am South African citizen or a permanent re sident in the Republic (f) I am not a member of Parliament, a prov rincial legislature, a Municipal Council or a House of Traditional Leaders; (g) I am not an un-rehabilitated insolvent; (h) I have not been declared by a court of law to o be mentally incompetent and have not been detained under the Mental Health Care Act, 2002 (Act No. 17 of 2002); (i) I have not at any time been convicted of an o offence involving dishonesty; (j) I have not at any time been removed from an office of trust on account of misconduct; (k) I have not previously been removed from a tribunal for a breach of any provision of the Spatial Planning and Land Use Management Act, 20 013 or provincial legislation or the Land Use Planning By-Laws, 2015 enacted by the Mnquma Loca al Municipality.; (I) I have not been found guilty of misconduct, in ncapacity or incompetence; or (m) I have not failed to comply with the provisions of the Spatial Planning and Land Use Management Act, 2013 or provincial legislation or the Land d Use Planning By-Laws, 2015 enacted by the Mnquma Local Municipality.
-Signate ure of Nominee: Full Na ames: swo RN to and SIGNED before me at on thisday of The c deponent having acknowledged that he knows and understands the contents of this affidavit, that the conte nts are true, and that he or she has no object ion to taking this oath and that he or she considers the oath t to be binding on his or her conscience.
-COMMISSIONER OF OATHS FULL NAMES: I OLL INAIVIES.
+- (e) I am South African citizen or a permanent resident in the Republic - (f) I am not a member of Parliament, a provincial legislature, a Municipal Council or a House of Traditional Leaders; - (g) I am not an un-rehabilitated insolvent; - (h) I have not been declared by a court of law to be mentally incompetent and have not been detained under the Mental Health Care Act, 2002 (Act No. 17 of 2002); - (i) I have not at any time been convicted of an offence involving dishonesty; - I have not at any time been removed from an office of trust on account of misconduct; - (k) I have not previously been removed from a tribunal for a breach of any provision of the Spatial Planning and Land Use Management Act, 2013 or provincial legislation or the Land Use Planning By-Laws, 2015 enacted by the Municipality.; - (I) I have not been found guilty of misconduct, incapacity or incompetence; or

+Signature of Nominee:

+The deponent having acknowledged that he knows and understands the contents of this affidavit, that the contents are true, and that he or she has no objection to taking this oath and that he or she considers the oath to be binding on his or her conscience.

+COMMISSIONER OF OATHS